-Additionally, in our main empirical analysis we follow an instrumental variable approach based on the potential location of historical ethnic borders.
-In particular, as shown in Appendix B and as suggested by the theoretical literature, in a homogeneous world, in which ethnicities do not differ in their geographical, institutional, cultural, linguistic, historical, and ethnic characteristics, the theoretical location of ethnic borders generates a Voronoi partition of the world.
-I.e., ethnic borders partition the world in such a way that an ethnicity's homeland contains all locations that are closer to its center of gravity compared to that of any other.
-Based on these results, we create measures of the location, length and number of potential borders in each grid cell as predicted by the borders of the Voronoi regions generated by the centroids of historical ethnic homelands in Africa.
-Importantly, as further explained in the following subsection, these measures of potential ethnic borders are, at least in theory, orthogonal to any grid cell characteristics, which is our unit of analysis.
-In fact, as we show in section 4.2, they strongly predict historical ethnic borders and this association is remarkably unaffected as we account for a battery of geographic and climatic covariates.23 These results are robust to the selection conflict that persisted in the same geographical area.
+&lt;sup>25In particular, historical ethnic conflict may have persisted in a given location or may have given rise to other types of conflict that persisted in the same geographical area.
 Simultaneously, ethnic borders may have formed in locations where conflict took place.
 Thus, historical ethnic conflict would be a potentially omitted variable in our analysis potentially biasing the estimate upwards.
 Similarly, historical trade between ethnicities may have occurred at locations that became borders and improved ethnic relations permanently.
 Thus, omitting historical trade could potentially downward bias the OLS estimate.
 Likewise, if historical ethnic borders had low population densities in the past, which may have persisted to the contemporary era, they may have lower levels of conflict than non-border locations, which would also potentially downward bias the OLS estimate.

-23We also expand the set of variables to document the strength of the instrumental variable results.
-Specifically, we account for ruggedness, difficulty of mobility, disease environment, ecological diversity, the presence of rivers (or their length), the presence of coasts (or their length), the presence of water bodies (perennial, fluctuating, seas), and the presence of ecological borders.
+variable results.
+Specifically, we account for ruggedness, difficulty of mobility, disease environment, ecological diversity, the presence of rivers (or their length), the presence of coasts (or their length), the presence of water bodies (perennial, fluctuating, seas), and the presence of ecological borders. (v) Furthermore, we account for other sources of conflict identified in the literature.

-of the core location of ethnicities as well as to the method of construction of the Voronoi partition.
-In particular, using other historical ethnographic sources to identify the core location, or choosing the most agriculturally suitable locations as the core, does not affect the qualitative results.
-Furthermore, we account for other sources of conflict identified in the literature.
 In particular, we control for the presence of diamonds, minerals, oil, cities, and capitals, as well as cell's distances to these sources of conflict.